-A parent looking for quality guitar instruction for your son or daughter?
+A parent looking for quality guitar instruction for your child?

 An adult who is trying to figure out the best way to get started with the guitar?